 2013: Under The Skin (HMs: 12 Years A Slave, The Act Of Killing, Gravity, Frances Ha)

-2014: Grand Budapest Hotel (HMs: The Immigrant, American Sniper, Gone Girl, Leviathan)
+2014: The Grand Budapest Hotel (HMs: The Immigrant, American Sniper, Gone Girl, Leviathan)

-2015: Son of Saul (HMs: Room, Inside Out, Ex Machina, Look of Silence, Victoria, The Diary of a Teenage Girl)
+2015: Son of Saul (HMs: Room, Inside Out, Ex Machina, Look of Silence, The Diary of a Teenage Girl, Spotlight)

-2016: The Lobster (HMs: The Handmaiden, Toni Erdmann, I Daniel Blake, Julieta, The Witch, Love and Friendship, Spring Street, Zootopia) A very good year since many Oscar films were also quite watchable despite not being truly top tier in my view.
+2016: The Lobster (HMs: The Handmaiden, Toni Erdmann, Moonlight, Julieta, The Witch, Love and Friendship, Spring Street, Zootopia)

-So, Haneke is the director of the millennium so far for me, taking honors in 2000, 2005, and 2012 (and he was very close in 2001 and 2009 too).
-Movie of the mill. so far for me?
-Probably Mulholland Dr., but A Separation, No Country, Code Unknown, Punch-Drunk Love, Amour, and Eternal Sunshine run it close.
+So Haneke is the director of the millennium so far for me, taking honors in 2000, 2005, and 2012 (and he was very close in 2001 and 2009 too).
+Movie of the millennium so far for me?
+Probably Mulholland Dr., but A Separation, No Country, Code Unknown, Punch-Drunk Love, Amour, Parasite, and Eternal Sunshine run it close.

-Do I embody a 'great man' personal theory of film?
-Here are my repeaters: Hitchcock tops 6 times from the '30s through to 1960; the Coens and Powell&Pressburger both top 4 times; Kubrick, Scorsese, and Haneke top three times apiece; and Murnau, Chaplin, Lang, Renoir, Hawks, Wilder, Kazan, Spielberg, Lynch, Tarantino, and Wes Anderson each hit twice according to me.
+Does my list embody a 'great man' personal theory of film?
+Maybe!
+Here are my repeaters: Hitchcock tops 6 times from the '30s through to 1960; the Coens 4; Powell&Pressburger, Kubrick, Scorsese, and Haneke 3 apiece; and Chaplin, Murnau, Lang, Renoir, Capra, Hawks, Wilder, Kazan, Peckinpah, Spielberg, Lynch, Tarantino, and Wes Anderson each hit twice according to me.

 So my director ranking (going just by their #1s) is:

 7=.
-Chaplin, Murnau, Lang, Renoir, Hawks, Wilder, Kazan, Spielberg, Lynch, Tarantino, W. Anderson
+Chaplin, Murnau, Lang, Capra, Hawks, Wilder, Kazan, Peckinpah, Spielberg, Lynch, Tarantino, W. Anderson

-2017 Note: There are only eleven woman-directed films on my list, with Leni Riefenstahl's Olympia (1938) as my first, Agnes Varda's Cleo from 5 to 7 (1961) as my second (and my only woman-directed year-topper), Chantal Akerman's Jeanne Dielmann (1975) as my third, Varda again with Vagabond (1985) as my fourth, and Catherine Breillat's 36 Fillette (1988) as my fifth.
-But things are looking up: more woman-directed films (one each from Kathryn Bigelow, Andrea Arnold, Lynne Ramsay, Debra Granik, Marielle Heller, and Marin Ade) have made my list in the 21st Century than did in the 80 years of the 20th Century that I covered.
-Progress.
+2017 Note: There are only fifteen woman-directed films on my list, with Leni Riefenstahl's Olympia (1938) as my first, Agnes Varda's Cleo from 5 to 7 (1961) as my second (and my only woman-directed year-topper), Chantal Akerman's Jeanne Dielmann (1975) as my third, Varda again with L'une Chante, L'autre Pas (1977) & Vagabond (1985) as my fourth & fifth, Catherine Breillat's 36 Fillette (1988) as my sixth, and Campion's An Angel at my Table (1990) my seventh.
+But things are looking up: more woman-directed films (one each from Kathryn Bigelow, Andrea Arnold, Lynne Ramsay, Debra Granik, Marielle Heller, Marin Ade, Varda, and Dee Rees) have made my list in the 21st Century than did over the 80 years of the 20th Century that my list covers.
+Progress!

 2018 Note: Roughly 72% of my picks are English language films, just over 12% are in French, 5% in German, 2.4% in Italian, 1.9% in Swedish, 1.7% in Japanese, and 1.2% in each of Russian and Spanish (all other languages are sub-1%).
-Fully 5.5% of my picks for this century, however, are in Korean.
+Over 5% of my picks for this century, however, are in Korean.
 S. Korea is the critical and commercial success story of recent cinema.